AIcodeAcademy/BunViteBlueprint/README.md

 # Bun Vite Blueprint

-This is a simple Bun Vite Blueprint for a React project.
+This is a simple Bun Vite Blueprint for a vanilla TS project.

 ## Getting Started